avstwiki/website/CONTRIBUTING.md

 - Copy the text content, but don't worry about matching the exact layout — Docusaurus handles styling.
 - Convert links to Markdown format: `[link text](https://example.com)`.
 - If a page has images, ask one of the developers to help add them, or note it in the PR description.
+Maybe you can also add them yourself via the web interface (supports uploading files into a folder directly, images live in `static/img/`), needs to be tested.

 ## For developers